 Also Read: Plan Your Visit To Stonehenge

-One of the facts about the Stonehenge is that over 700 archaeological features are included in the World Heritage Site of ‘Stonehenge Half’, including the find spots.
-They consist of henges, timber structures and enclosures as well as numerous burial mounds.
+One of the interesting Stonehenge facts is that over 700 archaeological features are included in the World Heritage Site ‘Stonehenge Half’, including the find spots.
+They consist of henges, timber structures, and enclosures as well as numerous burial mounds.
 There are over 180 of these scheduled monuments and there is a lot to learn about Stonehenge's history from an interactive landscape map.

 It is not one of the many henges in Great Britain, and that is one of the strangest facts about Stonehenge.
 That is not a true henge because its ditch is outside the earthwork itself, which means it isn't one.
 The most famous actual henge is Avebury, located a few miles to the north.